EqCo: Equivalent Rules for Self-supervised Contrastive Learning: Introduction and Background

-In InfoNCE-based contrastive learning frameworks, EqCo significantly reduces the demand for the size of negative pairs, making it possible to design simpler algorithms.
-We thus present \emph{SiMo}, a simplified contrastive learning framework based on \emph{MoCo v2} \cite{mocov2}.
-SiMo is elegant, efficient, free of large batch training and memory bank; moreover, it can achieve competitive performances among the state-of-the-arts even if the number of negative pairs is extremely small (e.g. 4), without bells and whistles.
+EqCo challenges the belief that self-supervised contrastive learning requires large quantities of negative pairs to obtain competitive performance, making it possible to design simpler algorithms.
+We thus present \emph{SiMo}, a simplified contrastive learning framework based on \emph{MoCo v2} (\cite{mocov2}).
+SiMo is elegant, efficient, free of large batch training and memory bank; moreover, it can achieve superior performances over state-of-the-art even if the number of negative pairs is extremely small (e.g. 16), without bells and whistles.

-The contributions of our paper are summarized as follows: \begin{itemize} \item We challenge the widely accepted belief that InfoNCE-based contrastive learning frameworks benefit \emph{essentially} from large size of negative samples.
-Though more negative pairs are usually reported to derive better results in previous works, we interpret the phenomenon from a different view: it may be because the hyper-parameters in the loss are not set to the optimum according to different numbers of \emph{keys} respectively. \item We propose EqCo, an equivalent rule to adaptively set hyper-parameters in the InfoNCE loss between small and large numbers of negative samples, which proves to bridge the performance gap. \item We present SiMo, a simple but strong alternative for contrastive learning based on InfoNCE loss.
-Thanks to EqCo, SiMo requires much fewer negative samples than the counterparts to achieve high performances. \end{itemize}
+The contributions of our paper are summarized as follows: \begin{itemize} \item We challenge the widely accepted belief that on large-scale vision datasets like ImageNet, large size of negative samples is critical for contrastive learning.
+We interpret it from a different view: it may be because the hyper-parameters are not set to the optimum. \item We propose EqCo, an equivalent rule to adaptively set hyper-parameters between small and large numbers of negative samples, which proves to bridge the performance gap. \item We present SiMo, a simpler but stronger baseline for contrastive learning. \end{itemize}